tagspaces/documentation/tutorials/s3-bucket-locations.md

 > It is recommended to put in the *AllowedOrigin* line, the domain from which you will access this bucket.
 E.g.: https://example.com

-## Create user for accessing the bucket.
+## Step 3 - Create user for accessing the bucket.
 Accessing the bucket with the credentials from your main account is not recommended.
 That's in this section we will guide through the process of user creation in the AWS IAM service.
 After successfully creating the user here, you will be able to use it for accessing the bucket from TagSpaces.

 As first step the [AWS IAM](https://console.aws.amazon.com/iam/) service should be opened.